karlorz/php-starter/README.md

 You can also the GitHub's button `template` (green on top right) to use this as starter point for your repo.
 [Détails](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

+In this case, you'll have to create to link the pre-commit-hook yourself. (see inside [composer.json](composer.json) how it can be done.)

 ## Requirements